Skip to main content

 Patient, Carer and Public Involvement

-To aid your simulation experiences, you'll work with our Patient, Carer and Public Involvement (PCPI) participants.
-They'll share with you their lived experiences of health and social care services.
-Their experiences are extremely valuable in identifying gaps and priorities in the topics we teach.
-They also provide you with crucial verbal feedback to aid with your assessments and training.
-Working with them will develop your confidence of working with patients before you go out on placement.
+You'll work closely with our Patient, Carer and Public Involvement (PCPI) participants.
+They'll share their lived experiences of health and social care services with you.
+This is invaluable in identifying gaps and priorities in the topics we teach.
+They'll also give you verbal feedback to aid with your assessments and training.
+This all helps develop your confidence of working with patients before your placement.

 Patient, Carer and Public Involvement (PCPI)